-- Introduction to resources - Information giving (e.g., about an event or process) - Peer advising (resume/letter critique, career development process where the student is currently at, and what might be helpful next steps?) - Is a referral to a Career Services professional necessary?
-Is a referral to another department or staff person necessary?
-For example: Internships = Experiential Learning & Community Engagement office.
-Writing (e.g., personal statements for graduate school, cover letters) = Writing Center.
-International Resumes/CVs = Center for Global Education.
+- 1. Introduction to resources - 2.
+Information giving (e.g., about an event or process) - 3.
+Peer advising (resume/letter critique, career development process where the student is currently at, and what might be helpful next steps?) - 4.
+Is a referral to a Experience and Professional Development Office professional necessary?
+Is a referral to another department or staff person necessary? (e.g., another department, faculty member).
+For example, you might encourage a student working on a personal statement for graduate school to visit with a faculty member and/or visit the Writing Center.
+If you're not sure, ask!